tinymovr/Tinymovr/docs/planner/planner.rst

     tm2.traj_planner.move_to_tlimit(5000)
     tm3.traj_planner.move_to_tlimit(200000)

-This will generate three trajectories that will start and end at the same time (with 1-2 milliseconds delay, due to sequential transmission of commands).
+This will generate one trajectory for each controller, which will start and end simultaneously.